binkley/homebrewery-files/witch.md

   Sickness is an old friend&mdash;cured or caused&mdash;and a touch by you poisons.

 - **Geas** <br>
+  Your words echo in their bones.
+They had better obey.

 - **Hold Monster** <br>
+  You freeze them in place.
+They are unsure when it is safe to move again in your presence.

 - **Insect Plague** <br>